FixingPixels/Aegis/README.md

 - Offline capabilities
 - User authentication
 ```
 The planning document will define clear objectives, technical decisions, implementation steps, and success criteria.
+Read more about the `/aegis plan` command [here](./docs/planning/README.md).

 ### `/aegis start`
 Begins a new development session by: